Artifacts in IHC: the usual suspects - part II

 When the suspect is the protocol

-• Move from RT to 4°C: cold temperatures slow down the reactions, increasing interactions specificity and incubate overnight.
+Move from RT to 4°C: cold temperatures slow down the reactions, increasing interactions specificity, and incubating overnight.

-• Reduce DAB incubation time.
-If you add hydrogen peroxide in your DAB solution, the color will develop slower and you can control the reaction more easily.
+Reduce DAB incubation time.
+If you add hydrogen peroxide to your DAB solution, the color will develop slower and you can control the reaction more easily.

 Problem solved? prepare for future issues